wenkaiingermany/NCE_03/Lesson_11.md

 Robert was delighted to see me and equally pleased with my little gift.
 Indeed they can have a delightful surprise when they find something usefull which they did not know they owned.
 The old view of Galileo was delightfully uncomplicated.

+### 'Perfume, eh?' he asked sarcastically / ironically with (heave) sarcasm / irony.

+### 'You should have declared that.
+Perfume is not exempt from import duty'.

+should / ought to have done.
+He should have known that the police would never allow this sort of thing.
+A policeman approached Jimmy and tole him he ought to have gone along a side street as Jumbo was holding up the traffic.

+How I regretted the hours wasted in the woods and fields, the days when I had played and should have studied.

+be exempt from sth.
+Children are exempt from the charges.
+Currently, developing nations are exempt from certain restrictions on carbon emissions.

+import duty / customs duty / tariff

+These days, it is differences in national regulations, far more than tariffs, that put sand in the wheels of trade between rich countries.

+income / property / sales / inheritance tax

+### But it isn't perfume, I said, It's hair gel.
+Then I added with a smile, It's a strange mixture I make myself.
+I have nothing to add to my earlier statement.
+He added that a student had dressed up as a policeman and was playing all sorts of silly jokes on people.

+do sth with a smile / laugh / sneer / shock / sigh / start ...
+'Oh, that,' he said with a smile as if he were talking about an old friend.
+Looking round, I realized with a shock that I was the only passenger left on the bus.
+'Oh, is it?' said the sheriff with a sneer.
+'Well, I'm Brinksley Meers, and my other name if Gloria Gleam.
+Now you get out of here fast!'
+One night, however, our vicar woke up with a start: the clock was striking the hours!
+She slowly sat down with a sigh and closed her eyes.

+oneself vs by oneself
+oneself 强调"亲自"， 并非他人代劳
+by oneself = alone
+Do it yourself
+I would not hear of the suggestion and said that I would fix it myself.
+The are living by themselves.
+One can't play tennis by oneself.

+### As i expected, he did not believe me.  定语从句
+As I soon learnt, he was English himself!
+Anywas, as Brian pointed out, it is the easiest thing in the world to give up smoking.
+Things can go wrong on a big scale, as a number of people recently discovered in Parramatta, a suburb of Sydney.

+### try it, I said encouragingly.
+give it a try.
+give it a shot.

+### The Officer unscrewed the cap and put the bottle to his nostrils.
+screw a bulb in
+unscrew
+She unscrewed the cap of her water bottle and gave him a drink.

+### He was greeted by an unpleasant smell which convinced him that I was telling the truth.

+be greeted by ... (of sights, sounds or smells)
+I woke up and was greeted by bird song.
+When she opened the door she was greeted by complete disorder.

+convince sb. of sth
+convince sb. that ...
+The experts were now fully convinced that the animal was a puma, but where had it come from?

+tell the truth
+tell a lie / story / joke ...

+### A few minutes later, I was able to hurry away with precious chalk marks on my baggage.
+She hurried away in the opposite direction.
+He hurried forward to meet him.
+We hurried upstairs to see what was going on.
+With this, he hurried off the stage.
+She hurried down the corridor as fast as she could.
+More than 100 men hurried to the scene to donate their blood.